Ansoff Model

 Understanding the Ansoff Model

-Before delving into the strategies offered by the Ansoff Model, it is essential to grasp the foundation on which it is built.
-At its core, the model seeks to identify new opportunities for growth by analyzing two critical factors: market penetration and product development.
+At its core, the Ansoff model seeks to identify new opportunities for growth by analyzing two critical factors: market penetration and product development.

 Market penetration refers to increasing sales of existing products within existing markets.
 This strategy involves measures such as market research, advertising, and pricing adjustments to capture a larger market share.